-The VOLTAGE ELECTRODE control block contains the VOLTAGE PROBE CONNECTOR, the VOLTAGE METER, the V{∞} OFFSET control, the ELECTRODE TEST and BUZZ pushbuttons, and the $V{\rm m}$ OUTPUT BNC.
-Controls for NEGATIVE CAPACITY COMPENSATION are also located in this block.
+The VOLTAGE ELECTRODE control block contains the VOLTAGE PROBE CONNECTOR, the VOLTAGE METER, the V_m OFFSET control, the ELECTRODE TEST and BUZZ pushbuttons, and the V_m OUTPUT BNC.

-The VOLTAGE METER reports the membrane voltage (V_m) with a full scale range of +199.9 mV the VOLTAGE PROBE input for offset of membrane junction potentials.
+The VOLTAGE METER reports the membrane voltage (V_m) with a full scale range of ±199.9 mV.